|

 I began to see peculiar moving shadows on the floor and wondered if they were using ceiling fans.

-I managed to keep from actually falling asleep on set, but didn't hesitate getting outside in the very cool night air whenever we were asked to step out.
+As it was, I managed to keep from actually falling asleep completely while on set, but didn't hesitate getting outside in the very pleasant cool night air whenever we were asked to step out.

 Those of us on our side of the bar were wrapped at 11:45pm.